 SocialChorus—The Workforce Communications Channel

 SocialChorus was founded in 2008 and like Dynamic Signal was also initially focused on the employee advocacy use case, pivoting to employee communications around 2017.
-Its purpose isn’t so much about news aggregation, but more about the centrally managed creation of internal communication.
+Its purpose isn ’t so much about news aggregation, but more about the centrally managed creation of internal communication.

-SocialChorus pricing is based on a one-time fee for technical implementation and strategic onboarding, and an annual platform and user licence.
+SocialChorus pricing is based on a one-time fee for technical implementation and strategic onboarding, and an annual platform and user license.
 SocialChorus is a good fit if you’re looking for an advanced communication channel that can create and distribute messages to a dispersed workforce mainly relying on mobile devices to access the information.

 SocialChorus regards its top three use cases as company news, executive leadership communications, and enterprise policies.
 It does not focus on operational communications, as it doesn’t support peer-to-peer and group messaging.
 Content is mainly created via a desktop application called Mission Control, which provides advanced capabilities for scheduling messages and campaigns.